 Free Family Fun for Everyone!

-Download the 2017 Kenai River Festival Kids Zone Activity Application HERE!
+Apply to host a 2018 Kenai River Festival Kids Zone Activity

 The KWF Kids Zone is busting with free, hands-on fun for the entire family on festival Saturday and Sunday.
 Learn about the river and get a chance to win an iPad through trivia, arts & crafts, storytelling and more!